 Your first day as a real researcher

-The first edition of the IceCube Masterclass program will take place on March 18, 2015 in all hosting institutions, and also on March 14 in Ghent.
+The second edition of the IceCube Masterclass program will take place on March 18, 2015 in all hosting institutions, and also on March 14 in Ghent.

-The IceCube Masterclass program, starting in 2014 at select locations around the world, invites our young students—our future scientists—to learn about particle astrophysics by doing real research.
+The IceCube masterclasses will be held at nine research institutions in the US and Europe.
+We invite our young students—our future scientists—to learn about particle astrophysics by doing real research.